Retamogordo/realword-tide-sqlite-backend/README.md

 ```sh
 cargo run
 ```
+### Configuration
+You can run app with fresh database by setting DROP_DATABASE=1 in .env file.
+Database location and host and port are configurable as well.

 ### Testing
+Note: registering and logging in take some seconds because password hashing is CPU consuming.
 #### Postman testing
 Configure HOST=127.0.0.1 or delete HOST from .env and set HTTP_PORT=3000 and execute